How to Repair Heat Damaged Curly Hair – The 3-Step Process

 - For each section, twist the hair from the roots to the ends, keeping the tension consistent to form a smooth, neat twist.

 - Once each section is twisted, coil the twist around itself to create a bun.

 - Secure each bun with a hairpin or a hair tie.

 - Finish the style by applying a light-hold hair gel or spray to keep the buns in place and to smooth down any flyaways.

 The Mini Twists

-But whichever one you choose, it’s important that you take care of your protective hairstyle to prevent it from accumulating dirt and loosening.
+Whichever one you choose, you must take care of your protective hairstyle to prevent it from accumulating dirt and loosening.

 Tips for protective hairstyles:

 - Keep it clean.
 Dirt, grease, and products will build up.